tim-roberts1/tva/website/blog/2022-09-14-dev-alpha/index.md

 ## Headless Styles

-With the token overall, by nature, we've had to internally update most of our styles.
+With the token overhaul, by nature, we've had to internally update most of our styles.
 So, in justifying the work, we went ahead and updated multiple things in this package.

 ### New Styles